dougsweetser/Q/docs/Math/complex_quaternions.md

 I will define something called the trivial mathematical field.
 It has every rule set out in Rudin without the requirement that the additive inverse be distinct from the multiplicative one.
-The trivial group with *e*=0 is a trivial mathematical field.
-The trivial group with *e*=1 is not a trivial mathematical field because addition is not closed.
+The trivial group represented by the set {0} and the addition and multiplication operators forms a trivial mathematical field.
+The trivial group represented by the set {1} and multiplication is not a trivial mathematical field.

 Some might complain that the trivial mathematical field is beyond dull.
 I argue that change can only be understood against a backdrop that has no